LEE-HYUNSANG/UPBIT_ML/doc/overview.md

 `PositionManager` reloads this file at startup so any open positions continue to be tracked across restarts.

+Position data is now refreshed every second.
+The latest quantity, price and PnL information are persisted back to `coin_positions.json` on each update so external tools always see up-to-date values.

 Positions detected in the exchange account when the application boots are registered with the origin value `"imported"` so they can be distinguished from positions opened by automated signals.

+Imported positions are monitored using all sell formulas because the placeholder strategy code is ignored.
 Each position stores the strategy code used on entry.
 During the signal loop only buy rules are evaluated for symbols from `current_universe.json`.
 Once a position is opened its associated `sell_formula` from